aficnar/slackpolice/README.md

-# Slack Police: You have the right to stay on topic
+# You have the right to stay on topic
 <img align="right" width="150px" src="slack_police_logo.png">
 This is a project I did as a Data Science Fellow at [Insight Data Science](http://insightdatascience.com/) in the January 2017 session, in consultation with [Fast Forward Labs](http://www.fastforwardlabs.com/).